gonzdome/spreadsheets-api/README.md

 # spreadsheets-api
-Create spreadsheets passing a JSON payload or send a spreadsheet file to read JSON info.
+Create spreadsheets passing a JSON payload and download as a zip file.

 # POST /spreadsheet/generate
 Route Create Spreadsheet: